exercism/docs/building/tracks/README.md

 Tracks have two types of exercises:

 - Concept exercises: they are designed to teach one or more concepts to a student.
 Check the [documentation](./concept-exercises.md) for more information.
-- Practice exercise: they are designed to practice learnt concepts.
+- Practice exercise: they are designed to practice learned concepts.
 Check the [documentation](./practice-exercises.md) for more information.

 ## Shared files